Our Lady of Częstochowa-St Casimir Parish: History

 Among the immigrants of many ethnic groups, who come to the United States at the end of the nineteenth century, there was a significant number of Poles, who for various reasons left their homeland.
 Relatively many of them settled in Brooklyn, especially in the southern part of the town of Gowanus, Brooklyn.

 In 1904, Bishop McDonnell of Brooklyn installed the current cornerstone for a Gothic church of brick and Belleville gray stone.
-The front facade on 24th street had a central tower which rose to a height of 176feet above the sidewalk, flanked by shorter steeples on both sides.
+The front facade on 24th street had a central tower which rose to a height of 176 feet above the sidewalk, flanked by shorter steeples on both sides.
 The project when completed in 1911 included a school and rectory.

 The parochial school was the province of the Sisters of the Holy Family of Nazareth order of nuns, founded in Rome, Italy in 1875 by Frances Siedliska, a Polish noblewoman; it closed in 1996.
 As of 2015, there are over 1,300 members of the order in Australia, Belarus, England, France, Israel, Italy, Lithuania, the Philippines, Poland, Puerto Rico, Russia, Spain, Ukraine, and the United States of America.

 That building period was at the occurrence of a schism in the Roman Catholic church, with reformist Lithuanian and Polish congregants bemoaning the lack of Polish speaking priests in the clergy.
 The reform movement among European immigrants began in the 1870s, immigrants wanted to establish their own parishes where priests would speak their language, but received little support from American bishops who were mainly of Irish and German descent.
 In 1884, a meeting of American bishops in Baltimore decided that property of parishes belonged not to the community that financed it but to the diocese.
 Lawsuits between pastors and parishioners over the property were quite common.
 In protest of such policies, the Polish National Catholic Church (PNCC) was established in 1897.

 In the meantime, a number of parish-related organizations were formed such as: